 The first step is to decide on a switching frequency.
-The TPS543620 can operate at five different frequencies from 500 kHz to 2.2 MHz.
-The $f{SW}$ is set by the resistor value from the FSEL pin to ground.
+The TPS543320 can operate at five different frequencies from 500 kHz to 2.2 MHz.
+The f{SW} is set by the resistor value from the FSEL pin to ground.
 Typically the highest switching frequency possible is desired because it produces the smallest solution size.
 A high switching frequency allows for smaller inductors and output capacitors compared to a power supply that switches at a lower frequency.
-The main tradeoff made with selecting a higher switching frequency is extra switching power loss, which hurts the efficiency of the regulator.
+The main trade-off made with selecting a higher switching frequency is extra switching power loss, which hurts the efficiency of the regulator.

-The maximum switching frequency for a given application can be limited by the minimum on-time of the regulator.
-The maximum $f{SW}$ can be estimated with $\vec{x}$ 4.
-Using the maximum minimum on-time of 40 ns and 13.2-V maximum input voltage for this application, the maximum switching frequency is 1890 kHz.
+The maximum switching frequency for a given application can be limited by the minimum on time of the regulator.
+The maximum f{SW} can be estimated with \neq 4.
+Using the maximum minimum on time of 40 ns and the 18-V maximum input voltage for this application, the maximum switching frequency is 2500 kHz.
 The selected switching frequency must also consider the tolerance of the switching frequency.
-A switching frequency of 1000 kHz was selected for a good balance of solution size and efficiency.
-To set the frequency to 1000 kHz, the selected FSEL resistor is 11.8 k $\Omega$ per $\gtrsim$ 7-1.
+A switching frequency of 1000 kHz is selected for a good balance of solution size and efficiency.
+To set the frequency to 1000 kHz, the selected FSEL resistor is 11.8 k Ω per \neq 7-1.